- Written by Terry Turner

 During the time they were being issued, Medicare Supplement Plan F had high-deductible versions that were also available in some states.

 People who purchased these high-deductible options had to pay Original Medicare deductibles, coinsurance and copayments until they hit the amount of their deductible.
-This meant you had to pay $2,370 out of your own pocket in 2021 before your F coverage kicked in.
+In 2023, you have to pay $2,700 out of your own pocket before your F coverage kicks in.

 Can You Enroll in Medicare Supplement Plan F Insurance?